pmitros/cpsd-lottery/docs/schools/cambridgeport.md

 Cambridgeport is a school in the MIT-Harvard area.
 The MIT area schools tend to be undersubscribed, while as one moves towards Harvard and northwest Cambridge, schools get oversubscribed.
 Cambridgeport is at the edge.
-Past years, most parent who listed Cambridgeport first made it in even with no priority points (>95% odds, but not guaranteed).
+Past years, most parents who listed Cambridgeport first made it in even with no priority points (>95% odds, but not guaranteed).
 The school uses a looping model, where kids stay with teachers for two years in a row.

 ## General